liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 For detailed usage information, run `patching-tool help store`.

-## Separate the patches from the @product@.
+## Separating the patches from the @product@.

-There is a new feature available as of Patching Tool 2.0.6 in a favor of reducing the size of the patched @product@ bundles.
+There is a new feature available as of Patching Tool 2.0.6 which helps to reduce the size of the patched @product@ bundles.
 It's possible to decrease the bundle's size if it's already been patched.

-To show you what's the reason behind, here are the numbers:
-1. Digital Enterprise 7.0 bundled with Tomcat ~ 430 MB
-2. Digital Enterprise 7.0 SP1 bundled with Tomcat ~ 856 MB
-     - _Fix pack: de-7 included in SP1 ~ 213 MB_
-     - _The restore file for Patching Tool ~ 219 MB_
-          - The patching files are about 432 MB.
+The patched bundles, like Service Pack, are at least doubled in size.
+This is caused by the restore files which are stored within the WEB-INF folder of the web application.
+These files are necessary to be able to patch the @product@ instance again.

-We cannot simply remove the Patching related files from the bundle because the upcoming patching processes would fail.
+These files cannot be removed from the bundle because the upcoming patching processes would fail.
 Thus we added an option to the Patching Tool to separate the patching files from the @product@ bundle in a way to be able to restore them safely when it comes to installing a new patch.

 `patching-tool separate <separation_name>`: This command produces a new file in the Patching Tool's `patches` folder, named as `liferay-patching-files-<separation-name>.zip`.

 This new file contains the necessary files for patching along with the necessary metadata for verification and validation.
 The listed patching